 |The National Aviation Reporting Center on Anomalous Phenomena, NARCAP, is a fully accredited

 501c3 Nonprofit dedicated to the documentation and analysis of aviation safety-related encounters with of more than fifty active members of the US branch as well as two international branches and research agreements with official international research teams, private organizations and efforts of merit, NARCAP NARCAP was founded in 1999 by NARCAP Science Chief Dr. Richard F. Haines and Executive Director, Ted Roe.
-Through careful planning, NARCAP has grown to be a respected research organization dedicated to studying UAP and aviation safety for the public's benefit.
+Through careful planning NARCAP has become a respected research organization dedicated to studying UAP and aviation safety for the benefit of the aviation community.

-NARCAP was developed because it seems that the aviation industry is operating under a bias that is causing
+NARCAP was developed because the aviation industry is operating under a bias that is causing an